Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Division of Pediatric Urology, Texas Children's Hospital Faculty:

-- David Roth, MD, Division Chief of Pediatric Urology
+- Paul F. Austin, MD, FAAP, Division Chief of Pediatric Urology

-- Chester Koh, MD, Pediatric Urology Fellowship Director
+- Nicolette Janzen, MD, Pediatric Urology Fellowship Director

 About the fellowship

-The Division of Pediatric Urology offers a 2-year fellowship which includes one year of clinical pediatric urology experience and one year of basic laboratory research.
+The Division of Pediatric Urology offers a 2-year fellowship which includes one year of clinical pediatric urology experience and one year of basic laboratory research and clinical research.
 One fellow is appointed each year.

-The laboratory year is dedicated to basic laboratory research in the Pediatric Urology Laboratory under the guidance and supervision of Dr. Seth, as well as Dolores Lamb, PhD, in the Baylor College of Medicine’s Center for Reproductive Medicine.
-The laboratory is supported by National Institutes of Health (NIH) funding and is especially dedicated to investigating the genetic basis of congenital genitourinary disorders in children.
+The laboratory year is dedicated to basic laboratory research in the Pediatric Urology Laboratory under the guidance and supervision of Dr. Paul Austin in the Texas Children’s Hospital Pediatric Urology Research Laboratory.
+The mission of the laboratory is to conduct novel basic science, translational, and clinical research designed to improve the treatment of disorders of the kidneys and urinary tract in children.
 The fellow is expected to publish original research articles in the area of pediatric urology.
+Fellows may also apply for the advanced training courses at BCM such as the Clinical Scientist Training Program (CSTP).

 The fellowship is accredited by the ACGME, and graduates are eligible for the Pediatric Urology Subspecialty Certification (American Board of Urology).

-The fellow is responsible for organizing the weekly pediatric urology conference as well as other academic meetings with the Gender Disorders Clinic (Disorders of Sex Development), Fetal Center, Spina Bifida Clinic, Anorectal Malformation Clinic, the Voiding Dysfunction Clinic and the Kidney Stone Clinic.
+The fellow is responsible for organizing the weekly pediatric urology conference as well as other academic meetings with the Disorders of Sex Development Clinic, Fetal Center, Spina Bifida Clinic, Anorectal Malformation Clinic, the Voiding Dysfunction Clinic and the Kidney Stone Clinic.

 The fellow is expected to publish original clinical research articles in the area of pediatric urology.